refugee-emancipation/crowd-funding/README.md

 For building static files for [staging.support.refugeesemancipation.com](staging.support.refugeesemancipation.com), use

 ```jekyll build --config _config.yml,_config_staging-env.yml```

 #### Build for development environment

 For building static files for [dev.support.refugeesemancipation.com](dev.support.refugeesemancipation.com), use

 ```jekyll build --config _config.yml,_config_dev-env.yml```

 ## How to Contribute
 1. Fork the repository.
 If you don't know how to do that, [follow these instructions](https://help.github.com/articles/fork-a-repo/)

-2. Then do the fix
+2. Then do the fix.
+If it's content-related, please try to update both the German and the English versoin.
+(Alternatively, please indicate in the PR if you need help with this.)

 3. Create a [pull request](https://help.github.com/articles/using-pull-requests/)